Kambala School

-Kambala Church of England Girls' School is an independent Anglican early learning, primary, and secondary day and boarding school for girls, located in Rose Bay, New South Wales, Australia.
-Established in 1887, Kambala has a non-selective enrolment policy and currently caters for approximately 1,000 students from early learning to Year 12, including 95 boarders from Year 7 to Year 12.
+Kambala is a private early learning, primary, and secondary day and boarding school for girls, located in Rose Bay, New South Wales, Australia.
+Established in 1887, Kambala has a non-selective enrolment policy and currently caters for approximately 1,000 students from early learning to Year 12, including approximately 50 boarders from Year 7 to Year 12.
 Students come to Kambala from the greater metropolitan area, rural New South Wales and overseas.

-The school is affiliated with the Alliance of Girls' Schools Australasia (AGSA), the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), and is a founding member of the Association of Heads of Independent Girls' Schools (AHIGS).
+The school is affiliated with the Alliance of Girls' Schools Australasia (AGSA), the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), the Global Citizen Diploma and is a founding member of the Association of Heads of Independent Girls' Schools (AHIGS).

 History

 Kambala was established in 1887 by Louisa Gurney, the daughter of an English clergyman.
 Gurney conducted her first classes with twelve girls at a terrace house in Woollahra called 'Fernbank'.
 In 1891, Augustine Soubeiran, who had assisted in the running of the school and who taught French, became Co-Principal.
 To accommodate increasing enrolments, the School was moved to a larger property in Bellevue Hill called Kambala, from which the school took its new name.

 In 1913, with an enrolment of nearly fifty, the School moved again, to its present site on New South Head Road, Rose Bay.
 The property was known as "Tivoli", from the original Tivoli Estate, and was previously occupied by Captain William Dumaresq and later by merchant James Robinson Love.
 The spacious new building was built in 1841, and the notable architect John Horbury Hunt was commissioned to extend it.
 Today this building houses classrooms and Kambala's boarders in Years 7 to 9.

-In 1926, Kambala became a Church of England Foundation School controlled by an independent council.
+In 1926, Kambala became a Foundation School controlled by an independent council.
 During Fifi Hawthorne's tenure as Principal, 1933 to 1966, the school grew from 100 students to more than 660, and buildings and facilities expanded accordingly.